 Bougatsa (μπουγάτσα) is a Greek pastry (sweet or salty) consisting of either, semolina, custard, cheese or minced meat filling between layers of phyllo.
 The sweet bougatsa is served with powder sugar and cinnamon on top.
-The origins of bougatsa could be traced back in Constantinople and the Byzantium.
+The origins of bougatsa could be traced back in Constantinople and Byzantium.
 The citizens of the city gave the name bougatsa to a certain kind of pie, wanting to probably mean “salty or sweet pie filling, wrapped very well and tightly in the dough”.
 Bougatsa spread all over Greece after the Asia Minor Catastrophe (in 1922) from Northern Greece to Epirus and from Peloponnese to Crete.
-However, it was especially established as a popular snack in Serres and Thessaloniki, due to the fact that a large number of refugees from Asia Minor were relocated in Northern Greece.
+However, it was established as a popular snack in Serres and Thessaloniki, due to the fact that a large number of refugees from Asia Minor were relocated in Northern Greece.

 During our trip in the region of Thraki or Thrake (Θράκη), we came across numerous places which make bougatsa.
 Thraki has its own tradition in bougatsa and the city of Komotini (Κομοτηνή) claims its place in the origin of the pie in Northern Greece along with Serres and Thessaloniki.
-Cappadokians and Sarakatsani, relocated in the region of Thraki, brought with them their own recipe for bougatsa, which was different from the traditional local Thracian pies and in some cases it is referred as Sarakatsianiki bougatsa (Σαρακατσιάνικη μπουγάτσα).
-The difference from other versions of bougatsa could be the way the phyllo is prepared, which make it thinner and fluffier.
+Cappadokians and Sarakatsani, relocated in the region of Thraki, brought with them their own recipe for bougatsa, which was different from the traditional local Thracian pies and in some cases it is referred to as Sarakatsianiki bougatsa (Σαρακατσιάνικη μπουγάτσα).
+The difference from other versions of bougatsa could be the way the phyllo is prepared, which makes it thinner and fluffier.

 Our five top picks for bougatsa, if you happen to travel in Thraki are the following :